Skip to content

 Common Commission Models

-Percentage of earnings (most common): The agency takes 10-25% of gross earnings.
-Standard and generally fair, assuming they are delivering real value.
+Percentage of earnings (most common): The agency takes 10–25% of gross earnings.
+Standard and generally fair, assuming they are delivering real value that shows up in your earnings.

 Tiered commission: The percentage decreases as you earn more.
 For example: 20% on your first $2,000 per month, 15% on the next $3,000, 10% on everything above $5,000.
-This structure aligns the agency’s incentive directly with yours — they earn more when you earn more.
+This structure aligns agency incentives directly with yours — they earn more when you earn more.

 Flat monthly fee: Less common.
-Can work well for high earners, but carries risk if you are still building your audience.
+Can work well for high earners, but carries risk if you are still building your audience and income is variable.

-Revenue share with services: Lower base percentage, with separate charges for specific services (professional photography, marketing packages, etc.).
+Revenue share with services: Lower base percentage, with separate charges for specific premium services.

 When the Math Works in Your Favor

 What happens when you run the actual numbers instead of reacting to the percentage?
-The picture changes entirely.
+The picture changes.

 If you earn $3,000 per month independently and an agency takes 20% but helps you earn $5,000 per month — you take home $4,000.
-That is a $1,000 net increase despite giving away $1,000 in commission.
+That is $1,000 more in your pocket every month despite giving away $1,000 in commission.
 The percentage is not the number that matters.
 The net take-home is.

 The math is simple: does the agency increase your earnings by more than their cut?
 If yes, the math works in your favor.
-If no, or if you cannot verify that they do, the math does not.
-The burden of proof is on them to demonstrate that their commission pays for itself.
+If you cannot verify that they do — the burden of proof is on them to demonstrate it — the math does not.

 Red Flags: How to Spot a Bad Webcam Modeling Agency